-Tuning Closely linked to all of this, the good-sounding speaker is balanced internally for sonic coherency, while externally they're balanced to the average user setup and their usual acoustical environment.
+Tuning Closely linked to all of this, the good-sounding speaker is internally balanced for sonic coherency, while externally they're balanced to the average user setup and their usual acoustical environment.
 The speaker's final sound is largely determined by how its ingredients combine through the tuned variables within the loudspeaker.

 With 35 years of experience, Chane spends considerable time making sure the sound of each model not only meets usual, industrial specification, but that it has a little something else; that quality some users call the X factor.

 Check our customer reviews and user comments: Our goal is to replace the speaker as a production appliance with one that connects a listener to the sound of the recording.
 The difference can be startling.